brightspot/react-examples/ssg-with-webhooks/README.md

 ### 3. Create an endpoint to manage webhooks

-The previous step determines when webhooks are sent, but not their destinations.
-This step creates a REST Management API endpoint so that developers can specify webhook destination URLs.
+The previous step determines when notifications are sent, but not their delivery method.
+This step creates a REST Management API endpoint that allows developers to create webhooks that point to their front-end app.

 To create a REST Management API endpoint in Brightspot, navigate to **☰** &rarr; **Admin** &rarr; **APIs** &rarr; **Create** &rarr; **REST Management API** &rarr; **New**, enter a name, specify a path (or use the default), and click **Save**.